-Daily Assignment 1: Sign up a twitter account and customize it.
-Include a photo.
-Post the URL of your Twitter account to your in-class blog and e-mail it to me.
+Daily Assignment 1: (In class) Sign up for a twitter account and customize it.
+(If you don't want course materials on your Twitter feed, sign up for a separate account) Post the URL of your Twitter account to your in-class blog.
 Here's Twitter's how-to page.

-Daily Assignment 3: Set up Twitter lists: How to Use Twitter Lists.
+Daily Assignment 2: (In class) Set up Twitter lists: How to Use Twitter Lists.
 Find at least three people you want to follow on Twitter related to your beat and create a Twitter list.
 In addition, add Twitter feed to your beat blog and a Twitter share button

-Daily Assignment 4: Come up with a couple of Tweets from your "beat."
-You can promote an event, comment on a situation, promote a blog post you just made, etc. Make sure you use a hashtag.
+Daily Assignment 3: (In class) Come up with a couple of Tweets from your "beat."
+You can promote an event, comment on a situation, promote a blog post you just made, etc. Do you need a hashtag?
 Send them flying from your new account.
-Practice using a URL shorteners and URL Shortening Wars and bit ly and tinyurl.com and Google's shortener and WordPress.com has its own
+Don't forget to use URL shorteners like bit ly and tinyurl.com and Google's shortener and WordPress.com has its own

-- Write a blog posting about the experience.
+- Write a blog posting about the experience on your in-class blog.
 Were the tweets personal or professional?
 Were they interesting?
 What was the benefit (or was there one) of following this person?
 Was there back and forth with readers/customers?
-Remember our Four Ways Social Media is Changing Business?
-How did they do?
-See sample from previous semester
+What about transparency?

 - Be prepared to present to class on what you found.
-Post is due midnight Feb.
-12. Minimum 400 word post.
+Post is due midnight Feb. xx.
+Minimum 300 word post.

 - Minimum of 10 tweets from the event.